brainworxx/lazyFxx-TYPO3-Extension/Documentation/Extending/Index.rst

 3. instructionsIm()
 ^^^^^^^^^^^^^^^^^^^

-The ImageMMagick instructions, performed on your image.
+The ImageMagick instructions, performed on your image.
 If you do not use ImageMagick, an empty method should be enough.

 .. code-block:: php